00VOID/flblog/content/sessions/session-14.md

 The house remained, abandoned, waiting.

 A ruin in the making.
-Not yet the stronghold they sought.
+Still not the stronghold they sought.

 And as the dawn broke over the horizon, the last words Kelgar had spoken lingered.